LasithaPrabodha/hotel-website/README.md

 [![Deploy to Firebase Hosting](https://github.com/lweligampolagedara/webdesign-project/actions/workflows/firebase-hosting-merge.yml/badge.svg)](https://github.com/lweligampolagedara/webdesign-project/actions/workflows/firebase-hosting-merge.yml)

 Welcome to our Web Design Final Project!
-This document provides an overview of our project, features, and instructions for setting it up and running.
+This document provides an overview of our project, pages, and instructions for setting it up and running.

 ![Alt Text](Sample.png)